[?] Subscribe To This Site

 Called "Penyu Lipas" in Malay, this is an endangered species.

 This second smallest marine turtle is named for the olive colour of its shell or carapace.
 Its carapace has 6 or more lateral scutes (scales) and is nearly circular and smooth.
-Olive Ridley turtles are known to forage at depths of up to 100 meters, sometimes traveling in large groups or flotillas between their feeding and nesting grounds.

 Let's Bring Back Those Years of Turtle Plenty